Torre-Pacheco: Government

 As generally in Spain, the governors are elected indirectly by voting for a political party in the autonomous community and municipality elections every four years.
 The political parties chooses the concejales (governors) from the votes and is occurs proportionally according to the votes.
 There is a largest government body named consistorio, which is made up of 21 members in Torre-Pacheco and a governing cabinet named equipo de gobierno municipal.
-The alcalde (head governor) is elected from the members of the consistorio and he chooses the members of the equipo de gobierno.
-Nine members of the consistorio are partisans of Partido Independiente Torre-Pacheco, eight members are partisans of Partido Socialista Obrero Español, three members are partisans of Vox, two members are partisans of Partido Popular and one member is partisan of Somos Región.
+The alcalde (head governor, equivalent of mayor) is elected from the members of the consistorio and he chooses the members of the equipo de gobierno.
+Nine members of the consistorio are partisans of Partido Independiente de Torre-Pacheco, eight members are partisans of Partido Socialista Obrero Español, three members are partisans of Vox, two members are partisans of Partido Popular and one member is partisan of Somos Región.
 The partisans of Partido Independiente de Torre-Pacheco and Paritio Socialista Obrero Español are also members of the governing cabinet.